Skip to main content

 Voiding a transaction

-If a transaction needs to be cancelled entirely — for example, a sale was created by mistake — you can void it.
+If a transaction needs to be cancelled entirely — for example, a sale created by mistake — you can void it.
 Voiding removes all payments, cancels any linked orders, and marks the transaction as Void.
-This is different from a refund, which returns money to the customer.
+Use this for mistakes caught before payment; use a refund for returns or corrections after payment.

 Voiding a transaction also cancels all orders linked to it.
-If the order has already been fulfilled, use a refund instead.
+If the order has already been fulfilled, use a refund instead — fulfilled orders can be refunded but can’t be cancelled from the void path.

 Common questions